tknieza/Visual-Twitter/README.md

 # Visual Twitter

-Twitter based Web app that retrieves queried images of latest tweets
+Web app which retrieves and displays queried images from Twitter's feeds.

 ## Table of Contents